Faris-Abualnaja/FDTD-1D/README.md

     - FDTD-1D-1e-v: Increased frequency to 1.6GHz
     - FDTD-1D-1e-vi: Increased frequency to 1.9 GHz
     - FDTD-1D-1e-vii: Changed source to a wave packet (modulated gaussian)
+- FDTD-1D-1f: Creating a cell size based on minimum wavelength and relative permittivity of dielectric medium.
+    - FDTD-1D-1f-i: Sine wave with a frequency of 30 MHz and a relative permittivity of 20